iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

     > 1. Communists close your eyes
     > 1. Everyone reach out and move your card around slightly
     > 1. Everyone open your eyes.

+2. **Smear Campaign**
+The President targets one player by saying “I formally smear [player name].”
+If that player is Hitler, the game ends in a Communist victory.
+If the player is not Hitler, they must sit out the next two election cycles.
+The person may talk and interact with those at the table but connot vote, or hold the office of president or chansellor, if the player smeared was supposed to be president, they are skipped.

+## Optional Rules
+Rules that can be added to spice things up.
+Play a few rounds of SHRDE to get the core gameplay before using optional rules.

+### Article 48 Powers
+New one time use powers granted to the chancellor during a legislative session.
+Powers will be written on Fashist or Communist policy cards and activated as these policies are placed on their respective game board.

+1, Investigate party loyalty
+2. Convert player to Communism

+> add tanke tfat shows recomended mix of policy cards.

+### Secret Roles
+The core gameplay of SHRDE only has one role, Secret Hitler.

+1. Anarchist - if this role is assasinated they pick one other player to permanently  leave the game with them.

+> add rable that shows recomended mix of role cards.

 ## CREDITS & LICENSE
 See LICENSE in GitHub: